irinaverse/NamesData/README.md

 - ABC dictionary into pandas dataframe
 - transiting through dataframes
 - data visualization as bar graphs in Matplotlib
-- for myself, "X to II" means something unknown becomes known, and is connected to the initials in the project
+- to myself, "X to II" means something unknown becomes known, and is connected to the initials in the project
 - what means "X to II" to you?